klezi10/Coding-Challenge-Tip-Calculator-app/README.md

 ### Continued development

+Fix a bug where you can only click one tip button at a time.

 For now, I set manual reset on three inputs as a page refresh didn't work in Firefox like it worked in Chrome.
 I'd like to learn how to reset the page by refreshing it in Firefox.

 ## Author